 The AJC is no stranger to these stories.
 Its work on the medical conditions at Pulaski is an invaluable example of public service journalism, and we urge you to read their stories here.

 A state review of Dr. Yvon Nazaire, who served as medical director at Pulaski, found that Dr. Nazaire's care "fellow below an acceptable standard of care for parents who are incarcerated."
-You can read the full review here.

 The Rocheleau family still faces a long road before it can receive the justice it deserves for Bonnie's death.
 But our firm is and always has been committed to fighting for victims, even against the most powerful of foes.